jonbrick/figma-plugin-theme-variables-mapper/README.md

 # Theme Variables Mapper - Figma Plugin

-A Figma plugin that automates the creation of theme variables by parsing CSS files and mapping them to existing design tokens in your Figma libraries or local collections.
-Perfect for maintaining consistency between CSS-based design systems and Figma implementations.
+> This Figma plugin automates the creation of theme variables by parsing CSS @theme files and mapping them to existing design tokens with library references, supporting light/dark modes, sentiment-based variable lifecycle management, and performance optimization for large collections.

-## 🚀 Quick Start

-1. Install the plugin in Figma
-2. Select your source collection (where your design tokens live)
-3. Select your target collection (where theme variables will be created)
-4. Upload your CSS file with `@theme` definitions
-5. Review and apply the mappings

 ## ✨ Features